SOUNDS GOOD, BUT HOW MUCH IS IT?

 Brief Individual Therapy (30 minutes)-$85.00

 R.E.A.L.
-Therapy can now accept Aetna, Horizon BCBS, United Healthcare, Oscar Health, Cigna and Oxford insurances through Headway.
+Therapy can now accept Aetna, Horizon BCBS, United Healthcare, Oscar Health, Cigna and Oxford insurances through Headway for New Jersey clients.
+We also accept United Healthcare, Aetna, and Cigna insurances through Alma for Maryland clients.
 If you have another insurance carrier, we are able to provide invoices (superbill) for services that you may be able to submit to your insurance provider for reimbursement.
 Please contact your insurance provider, directly, for further explanation of coverage.
 We CANNOT guarantee reimbursement from your insurance.

 Accepted forms of payment: debit/credit cards

 R.E.A.L.
 Therapy offers a limited amount of sliding scale slots available to clients registered with Open Path Psychotherapy Collective.
 Please inquire with us directly to ensure openings.

 Under Section 2799B-6 of the Public Health Service Act, health care providers and health care facilities are required to inform individuals who are not enrolled in a plan or coverage or a Federal health care program, or not seeking to file a claim with their plan or coverage both orally and in writing of their ability, upon request or at the time of scheduling health care items and services, to receive a “Good Faith Estimate” of expected charges.

 You have the right to receive a “Good Faith Estimate” explaining how much your medical care will cost

 Under the law, health care providers need to give patients who don’t have insurance or who are not using insurance an estimate of the bill for medical items and services.

 You have the right to receive a Good Faith Estimate for the total expected cost of any non-emergency items or services.
 This includes related costs like medical tests, prescription drugs, equipment, and hospital fees.